 Brocade weaving

 Brocade weaving is an art form practised by several ethnic groups in Sapa, such as the Dao, Hmong, and Tay.
-Even today, brocade weaving not only fulfils the needs of the local people but also serves as a unique gift to bring home.
+Even today, brocade weaving not only fulfills the needs of the local people but also serves as a unique gift to bring home.
 Many qualified products are exported to foreign countries.
 To learn about the process of brocade weaving, you can visit villages like Lao Chai, Ta Van, Cat Cat, and Ta Phin.
 Creating a delicate brocade product involves various meticulous steps, including preparing the thread, weaving, embroidering, and dyeing with indigo, etc…

 Practising brocade weaving indoor